heatherlogan/Course-Recommender/instructions.md

 It will produce 'average.txt' file.

-To run the scraper for the feedback PDF file,
+To run the scraper for the feedback PDF file, as well as to get the